- Do I have to be a trained performer?

 - What type of shows/sketches will I be performing?

-For the Standard Tour, the one-hour long shows are either based entirely on one story or consist of a combination of short humorous sketches suited to meet the English level of the audience (see job description for more details).
+For the Acting and Workshops tour, the one-hour long shows are either based entirely on one story or consist of a combination of short humorous sketches suited to meet the English level of the audience (see job description for more details).
 Each tour has a different repertoire so for more details please refer to the specific job description of each tour.
 The children are aged between 5 and 18, however the bulk of the shows are aimed at children aged 13 and under.
 For the older students we offer workshops based on a musical.
 In this case the students are the protagonists and our actors the facilitators.
 The duration of this ‘show’ is around 1.5 hours (it is not followed by an extra workshop).

 - When and where are the auditions?